-According to the investigation, Nasir and Junaid were assaulted for several hours by two groups of cow vigilantes at the junctions of districts—Rajasthan’s Bharatpur and Haryana’s Ferozepur Jhirka.
-The severely injured men were then taken to Ferozepur-Jhirka police station in Haryana by the vigilantes, but turned away by police officers who feared the duo could die in custody.
+According to the investigation, Junaid and Nasir were allegedly held captive and assaulted for several hours by two groups of cow vigilantes at locations along the Rajasthan–Haryana border, including areas around Bharatpur and Ferozepur Jhirka.
+Investigators allege that the injured men were later taken to the Ferozepur Jhirka police station in Haryana by the vigilantes.
+However, instead of being taken into custody or provided immediate medical care, they were allegedly turned away by police personnel, who reportedly feared that the two men might die while in police custody.

 Sajida, who was facing financial difficulties, found support from Miles2Smile, a Delhi-based Non-Profit Organization.
 She recounted how her daughter, deeply attached to her late father, tragically passed away recently due to grief.
 Sajida expressed disbelief over her daughter’s death but shared her determination to open a shop.